slub/dfg-viewer/Docker/README.md

 ## Development

-To build the image, a folder named `extensions` must be added under folder `build`.
+To build the image, a `build` folder with a subfolder `extension` must be added.

 ```
 mkdir -p build/extensions